UK Family owned Hair Growth company Watermans delighted to be presented a Queen’s Award for International Trade

 The award was won in April 2022 for Enterprise, International Trade.
 The Queen’s Award is the highest UK business award to achieve for any business.To mark this fantastic achievement the team held a celebratory event where they were presented with the queens award and had an official stroll by the King’s representative Lord Lieutenant Dame Hilary.

-Team of 10 based in Rotherham, Yorkshire it was a momentous occasion to be presented with a Queens Award for International Trade.
+For the team of 10 based in Rotherham, Yorkshire, it was a momentous occasion to be presented with a Queens Award for International Trade.
 A small team run by Gail Waterman, it’s a great example of a successful part owned black business striving for success.
 The business workforce is 99% female, championing women to be present in the workforce no matter their gender.

 His Majesty Lord Lieutenant says: it’s incredible to meet the team here at Watermans and present them this prestigious award.
 Their efforts and their business truly capture what the Queens Award means.
 This award is much sought-after for high achievers.
 Watermans have been recognised for being exceptional at International Trade.